 Following every home game, the Maryland football and the team make their way over to the student section and Maryland’s marching band, the Mighty Sound of Maryland, to sing the Maryland victory song and alma mater.

-Charles “Lefty” Driesell, Maryland’s men’s basketball coach from 1969 to 1986, is generally credited with coining the term “Midnight Madness”—in 1971, he invited the public to watch his players take laps around the track that used to encircle the field at what used to be called Byrd Stadium at midnight on the first official day of team practice.
+Charles “Lefty” Driesell, Maryland’s men’s basketball coach from 1969 to 1986, is generally credited with coining the term “Midnight Madness”—in 1971, he invited the public to watch his players take laps around the track that used to encircle the field at then-Byrd Stadium at midnight on the first official day of team practice.
 Now called Maryland Madness to note its shift to a more family-friendly hour, the event takes place on the second weekend of every October and features dance routines by the basketball teams, slam dunk and three-point shooting contests, and a performance by Gymkana.

 At home basketball games, students hold up, shake and pretend to read The Diamondback newspaper as the visiting team is introduced.
-Slightly related: Students hold their arms in the air and wiggle their fingers during Terp free throws.
+Slightly related: Students hold their arms in the air and wiggle their fingers for good luck during Terp free throws.